MicrosoftDocs/xamarin-docs/docs/ios/platform/multitasking.md

 In most situations, your app should allow the user to play any video content it displays in a Picture in Picture floating window.
 However, there might be situations where this might not be desired, such as game cut scene videos.

-To opt-out of PIP video playback, do the following in your app:
+To opt out of PIP video playback, do the following in your app:

  - If you are using a `AVPlayerViewController` to display video, set the `AllowsPictureInPicturePlayback` property to `false`.
  - If you are using the `AVPlayerLayer` to display video, don't instantiate an `AVPictureInPictureController`.